 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 Eating at Disney World can be an experience in itself!
 From pretzels and popcorn to steak and lobster, there is a yummy option for every appetite.
-And it can be a lot of fun choosing what to try next.
+And it can be a lot of fun choosing where to eat next.
 But, with a seemingly endless number of options, how do you know what to choose?
-And what if you don’t want to spend the time or money on a bunch of sit-down meals?
-Don’t worry!
-Here, I will share with you my list of Disney World’s best quick-service restaurants, so you can stuff yourself with delicious food without wasting a lot of money or time.
-Additionally, all of the restaurants on this list accept the Disney Dining Plan.
+To help you decide, here is my list of the best quick-service restaurants at Disney World, so you can stuff yourself with delicious food without wasting a lot of money or time.

 1. Flame Tree BBQ-Animal Kingdom